willi-mueller/calendar/README.md

 # JivaCalendar

 JivaCalendar_Ecliptic.py is the backend file.
-It contains core calculations etc.
+It contains core calculations etc. Note that the word 'ecliptic' in the name imples that the ecliptic plane is treated as one of the coordinate planes.
+Thus, longitudes are measured in the ecliptic plane, and the latitude planes are parallel to it.
+The results change if we use any other plane, e.g. the equatorial plane of the Earth.
+The function names in this file end in ```_Ec``` to emphasize this.

 JivaCalendar_FrontEnd.py contains high level functions that you may want to use.
 Using the front end functions should be intuitive, and please let me know if it is not, so I can imporve it.
 We need to add functions to this file according to what Kamal Tyagi Maharaja says.